Further to Run

 We believe the biggest lesson of the past 12 months is to look through the temporary noise and consider where fundamentals might be taking us over the longer term.

-While economic momentum has slowed and the trade war looms large, multiple signs of stabilization in the first half could, under the right conditions, keep global growth on track.
+While economic momentum has slowed and the trade war looms large, multiple signs of stabilisation in the first half could, under the right conditions, keep global growth on track.

 Macro factors should continue to support growth, but investors need to be cautious as volatility could easily spike given the significant geopolitical and growth risks facing the global economy.